manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Adding_data_from_external_storages/Fetching_from_databases/Database_connection.md

 # Database connection

-The source definition must contain the settings of the connection, this includes the host,port, user credentials or specific settings of a driver.
+The source definition must contain the settings of the connection, this includes the host, port, user credentials, or specific settings of a driver.

 ## sql_host

 The database server host to connect to.
-Note that MySQL client library chooses whether to connect over TCP/IP or over UNIX socket based on the host name.
-Specifically "localhost" will force it to use UNIX socket (this is the default and generally recommended mode) and "127.0.0.1" will force TCP/IP usage.
+Note that the MySQL client library chooses whether to connect over TCP/IP or over UNIX socket based on the host name.
+Specifically, "localhost" will force it to use UNIX socket (this is the default and generally recommended mode) and "127.0.0.1" will force TCP/IP usage.

 ## sql_port

 The server IP port to connect to.
-For `mysql` default is 3306 and for `pgsql` is 5432.
+For `mysql` the default is 3306 and for `pgsql`, it is 5432.

 ## sql_db